bbcy777/319SBA/README.md

 ### 319 SBA MongoDB Database Application

-## trying to build an online merchandising platform
+## An online grocery platform

+- Product route can show all products, add product, delete and update one product.
+- Buyer route has ID parameter that allows all 4 CRUD methods.

 - Both buyer and seller are using the User schema
 - There are cart and product schema for customers' carts and listing products